ocudu/ocudu_o1_adapter/README.md

-# O1 Adapter
+# OCUDU O1 Adapter

 ## Overview

-Basic Python-based application that acts as an O1 adapter for srsRAN.
+Python application acting as adapter between CU/DU towards the Service Management and Orchestration (SMO).
+The application currently supports:
+* Configuration Management (CM),
+* Fault Management (FM).

+Performance Managment (PM) is currently implemented through a Json-based metrics service exposed over the Websocket interface of OCUDU.

-In a k8s deployment it's supposed to be running as a sidecar container to the e.g. srsRAN DU to control the config file generation/provisioning and livecycle of the Pod through a shared volume and REST-based API, respectivly.
+In a Kubernetes deployment the O1-Adapter is supposed to be running as a sidecar container next to the e.g.
+OCDUD DU container to control the config file generation/provisioning and livecycle of the Pod through a shared volume and REST-based API, respectivly.

 ## Installation